This page of the documentation describes sharing in SaaS installations. For working with others in On-Premise installations, click here.

 Comments support the Markdown syntax for text formatting:

 All the comments appear to the right of the editor, sorted by the line number.
 To show or hide the comments, click on the editor toolbar.
-Comments are real-time, so other collaborators who have the API page open will see the comments immediately without refreshing the page.
+Comments are real-time, so other users who have the API page open will see the comments immediately without refreshing the page.

 Open and resolved comments